ryannikolaidis/git-reviewer/README.md

 - **Rich Output**: Beautiful terminal output with JSON formatting and result summaries
 - **Python API**: Use git-reviewer programmatically in your own tools
 - **nllm Integration**: Built on the nllm library for robust multi-model execution
+- **Comprehensive Change Explanation**: Each review includes an exhaustive explanation field that documents every change in the diff

 ## Installation